Sydney, Australia

 My First Flip

-Back in 2020, during Melbourne’s lockdown, I was like everyone else — baking sourdough, doing puzzles, and trying to stay sane.
-But one day I spotted a pair of free bedside tables on Facebook Marketplace that were just inside my 5km travel limit… and that’s when the flipping really began.
+Back in March 2020, during Melbourne’s lockdown, I was like everyone else baking sourdough, doing puzzles, and trying to stay sane, but one day I spotted a pair of free bedside tables on Facebook Marketplace that were just inside my 5km travel limit and that’s when the flipping really began.

 I had no idea what I was doing.
 I just knew I wanted to give them a new look.
-So we drove to Bunnings, wandered the aisles a bit, and in the oops paint section I found a 2L tin of Dulux furniture paint in this purply blue colour for $20.
-I grabbed some tape and a cheap paintbrush, and that was it — I was ready.
+So we drove to Bunnings, wandered the aisles, and in the oops paint section I found a 2L tin of Dulux furniture paint in this purply blue colour for $20 along with some tape and a cheap paintbrush.

-When we got home, I didn’t sand or prep or clean — I just took the handles off and started painting.
+When we got home, I didn’t sand, prep or clean this piece, I just took the handles off and started painting.
 And honestly?
 They turned out pretty good!
-I ended up putting a laminate panel across the top and turned them into a DIY desk for my home office.
+I ended up putting a panel across the top and turned them into a DIY desk for my home office.
 That’s when I realised how satisfying it was to take something old and turn it into something useful and beautiful.

 I used that same tin of paint for a few more flips, and from there… well, I was hooked.